apache/cloudstack-www/src/pages/security.md

 <h1>Apache CloudStack: Security</h1>

+<h2>Security Model</h2>

 The Apache CloudStack project understands that as a core infrastructure project, the application security of Apache CloudStack is of critical importance to the community and users.

+It is important to know that the project can not guarantee that it will be secure with the following usages:

+- share access to the DataBase
+- share database dumps or other forms of backups
+- share log files
+- use any of [the third party integration components](integrations), that are meant for monitoring, storage, network and more.

+That said, the project will work with any one on improving the secure use of the software it provides, with any 3rd party integration vendors or users of the software.
+This can be done on public github issues or confidentially if so desired.

 <h2>Reporting Potential Vulnerabilities in Apache CloudStack</h2>